Back to all articles

 The SDLC refinement begins during the code review phase.
 When a developer opens a pull request that modifies a payment processing function, the synthetic telemetry agent analyzes the diff in the context of the function's historical behavior.
 It considers questions like: what happens if the external payment gateway returns a timeout?
 What if the retry logic encounters a race condition with a concurrent request?
 What if the input amount exceeds the expected numeric range?
 For each scenario, the agent generates a synthetic stack trace that shows exactly how the failure would manifest—transforming code review from pattern-matching into scenario exploration.

 One particularly valuable application is in serverless and event-driven architectures, where traditional debugging is especially challenging.
 A serverless function that processes events from a queue might behave correctly for 99.9 percent of messages but fail on messages with specific characteristics—unusually large payloads, unexpected character encodings, or non-standard timestamp formats.
-Synthetic telemetry agents can analyze the function's code and the schema of incoming events to predict these failure modes, generating synthetic log entries that show the exact error path before any real message triggers it.
+Synthetic telemetry agents can analyze the function's code and the schema of incoming events to predict these failure modes before any real message triggers it.

 The feedback loop between synthetic telemetry predictions and actual production incidents creates a continuous learning cycle.
 When the agent predicts a failure that subsequently occurs, its prediction model is validated.
 When a production failure occurs that the agent did not predict, the incident data is fed back into the model's training corpus, expanding its failure pattern vocabulary.
 Over time this feedback loop steadily narrows the gap between predicted and actual failure modes.